entando/entando-docs/vuepress/docs/next/tutorials/samples/customer-portal.md

 The `Realm` is a set of users, credentials, roles, and groups.
 A user belongs to and logs into a `Realm`.

 * **Create Roles**\
 You can use the default roles by clicking on `Client Roles` and choosing `entandodemo-customerportal-server`.
 Access for each role is defined as follows:
     * `cp-customer` -  assigned directly to specific projects for a single customer
     * `cp-partner` - assigned directly to specific projects for multiple customers
     * `cp-support` -  read only view of all customer projects
     * `cp-admin` - admin access for the Customer Portal

 * **Create New Users**: \
-For a new user, you must create them first in Jira Service Management to integrate them into  your application.
-Then they are created and configured in the Entando ID Management System for access to the Customer Portal.
+Each new user must have a Jira Service Management account before they can be added to the Entando ID Management System for access to the Customer Portal.
      1. From the navigation bar, go to Users.
 Click `Add User` at right.
      2. Complete the form as needed but note the requirements for the following fields:\
        `Username`: a unique name\